benders5e/benders5e/waterbender.md

 *Prerequisite: 4th level*
 You form water into a blade shape and freeze it.
 While you maintain concentration, this blade maintains its form and can be used as a weapon.
 It has the stats of a longsword, but deals an additional 1d4 cold damage on a hit.<!--maybe allow two shortswords as well--> You must spend 2 chi to make an attack with this weapon.

+<div class='pageNumber auto'></div>
+<div class='footnote'>PART 2 | CLASSES</div>

+\page
 #### Water Jet
 *Cost: 2 chi*
 When you use this form, you send a pressurized jet of water at an attacker.
 You deal an amount of damage equal to twice your bending die.
 You also roll a Strength (Athletics) check opposed by the target's Strength (Athletics) or Dexterity (Acrobatics) check.
 If the target fails, it is knocked prone.

 #### Water Whip
 *Cost: 2 chi*
 You shape the water at your disposal into a lashing tendril and swipe at a target within range, dealing 1d10 bludgeoning damage.
 For each additional chi point you spend, you create and attack with another water whip, dealing an additional die of damage.

+For purposes of taking other actions, these tendrils have your same stats.

 #### Ice Daggers
 *Cost: 2 chi*